-After spending so much time and energy healing from an injury, the last thing you’re expecting is a car crash that aggravates your pain all over again.
+After spending so much time and energy healing from an injury, the last thing you’re expecting is a car accident that aggravates your injury all over again.
 Suddenly, the injury is back at the forefront of your life, along with more hospital visits, therapy, and possibly additional surgery.
 You may be wondering if it’s possible to sue the person at fault.
 After all, the injuries that resulted from the crash aren’t new, but they are certainly exacerbated.
 The attorneys at Ostroff Law have advocated for many people in this position.
 Here’s what you need to know if a car crash aggravated a preexisting injury.

 Can I Sue for Negligence Following a Car Accident that Aggravated My Injury?